alipirani88/snpkit/README.md

 filtered = 2

-non-core or True variant but filtered out due to another sample = 3
+non-core or true variant but filtered out due to another sample = 3

 **Functional class:**